2022 Juicy Blueberry Picking in Georgia: 17+ Delicious U-Pick Farms

 For true Georgia blueberries, you might want to try the Titan or Ochlocknee varieties.
 These were developed by the University of Georgia and can be found among the many bushes at Southern Belle.
 All we can say is DE.LI.CIOUS.
 If you can get any home, try them plain over hot pancakes for a healthy alternative to maple syrup.

-If you are a fan of Southern Belle Farm, note the activities side of the farm is not open because of COVID-19.
-And be sure to save room to sample Southern Belle's famous homemade ice cream and other baked goods at the Country Market.
+If you are a fan of Southern Belle Farm, be sure to save room to sample Southern Belle's famous homemade ice cream and other baked goods at the Country Market/Farm Stand.

 If you can't make it by in-season, you can still pick up some blueberry treats in the fall like blueberry fried pies (ALWAYS a favorite).
 And no matter when you visit, you'll find blueberry jams, jellies and cider.